 - Make yourself warm inside the tent.

-Besides, I have learned some effective and essential insulation hacks that are like a lifesaver in winter.
+Besides, I have shared some effective and essential insulation hacks that are like a lifesaver in winter.
 As this issue has life-risk, I must suggest you have a look before you go for your next winter camping trip.

 What is tent Insulation?